tadyna/mokos/README.md

 Generator domain/repository/mapper php classes from database.

-Issues for new release 0.2 aplha
+Issues for new release 0.2 alpha
 ================================
-*   #12 Enviroment how to work with console
+*   #12 Environment how to work with console
 * 	 #10 Generation of table relationship in domain objects

-0.1 aplha
+0.1 alpha
 ============
 There are finished issues in this release:
 *    #11 Create sql script for create database for integration tests.